diyanqi/ChatGPT-Next-Web/docs/faq-en.md

 - Check if the api key is available;
 - If you still cannot determine the problem after going through the above steps, please submit a new issue in the issue area and attach the runtime log of vercel or the log of docker runtime.

-## Why does ChatGPT's reply get garbled
+## Why does 文心一言's reply get garbled
 In the settings page - model settings, there is an item called `temperature`.
 If this value is greater than 1, it may cause garbled replies.
 Adjust it back to within 1.

 ## It prompts "Now it's unauthorized, please enter the access password on the settings page" when using?